tonishka/tp/docs/DeveloperGuide.md

 1. User requests to delete a contact. <br>
 2. Reache asks for confirmation. <br>
 3. User confirms deletion. <br>
 4. Reache deletes the contact. <br>
-&emsp;Repeat steps 1 and 2 until satisfied. <br>
 Use case ends.
 </p>